 The first day of your course will begin with an introductory session to introduce you to the structure, expectations, and goals of an Oxford Teachers' Academy course.
 You then follow a series of five modules over four weeks.

 We expect you to devote at least 5 hours each week to your course.
 Outside the scheduled live sessions, you can study at times that are most convenient for you.

-Class sizes are kept small to maximise opportunities for interaction.
+We have capped class sizes at 25 students to maximise opportunities for interaction.